Quantum geometry and bounds on dissipation in slowly driven quantum systems

-It follows from Eq.~\eqref{eq:BoundSymmetric} that a finite frequency conversion rate ($|\cC|>0$), implies a minimum dissipation rate in the symmetric drive configuration.
-Further, $W_{\rm gb}$ provides a lower bound on dissipation for topologically-trivial protocols, with $\cC=0$, yet with a finite Berry curvature.
+It follows from Eq.~\eqref{eq:BoundSymmetric} that a finite frequency conversion rate ($|\cC|>0$) implies a minimum dissipation rate in the symmetric drive configuration.
+Further, $\mathcal{B}_{\rm g}$ in Eq.~\eqref{eq:geometric_bound} provides a lower bound on dissipation for topologically-trivial protocols, with $\cC=0$, yet with a non-vanishing Berry curvature distribution.

-In the general case, when the configuration is not symmetric, the bound is more subtle because the term $\oiint g_{12} d\phi_1 d\phi_2$, encoding cross-correlations of the drives, can be negative.
-Then, a bound on dissipation reads~\footnotemark[100],